© 2025 SDPB

 Spearfish was also a home base for legendary aviator Clyde Ice, a pioneer in the history of aviation overall.

-This film, most likely shot at an airshow in 1938, shows a number of the era's aircraft in flight and on the ground.
+The film below, most likely shot at an airshow in 1938, shows a number of the era's aircraft in flight and on the ground.